-- If , because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service. - (r) Transfer Appeals: Hertfordshire parents wishing to appeal who applied on line should log on to their online application and click on the link "register an appeal".
-If you did not apply using Hertfordshire's online application system please contact the Customer Service centre on 0300 123 4043 to request an appeal pack.

-In Year Appeals: We will write to you with the outcome of your application and if you have been unsuccessful, the county council will write to you with registration details to enable you to log in and appeal online at www.hertfordshire.gov.uk/schoolappeals.

-- (s) The Governing Body will determine whether there is a national demonstrable skills shortage for posts by applying the criteria that, for a post the same as or similar to that for the member of staff in question, there was just one appointable candidate at the final interview stage, or the post had been previously and unsuccessfully advertised for. - (t) "Children of another Christian denomination" means: children who belong to other churches and ecclesial communities which, acknowledging God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures, and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service in the world to the glory of the one God, Father, Son and Holy Spirit.
+- If , because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service. - (q) Appeals: The school will write to you with outcome of your application and if it has not been possible to offer your child a place, you do have the right of appeal.
+Once you have received written notification from the school with its decision to refuse admission, you will need to email the Appeals Team at Hertfordshire County Council at school.appeals@hertfordshire.gov.uk.
+Alternatively, you can access further information online at www.hertfordshire.gov.uk/schoolappeals.
+An independent appeal committee will consider your case to see if the particular circumstances of your case are sufficiently exceptional to override the consideration of the school and justify the admission of your child. - (r) The Governing Body will determine whether there is a national demonstrable skills shortage for posts by applying the criteria that, for a post the same as or similar to that for the member of staff in question, there was just one appointable candidate at the final interview stage, or the post had been previously and unsuccessfully advertised for. - (s) "Children of another Christian denomination" means: children who belong to other churches and ecclesial communities which, acknowledging God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures, and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service in the world to the glory of the one God, Father, Son and Holy Spirit.
 An ecclesial community which on principle has no credal statements in its tradition, is included if it manifests faith in Christ as witnessed to in the Scriptures and is committed to working in the spirit of the above.
 All members of Churches Together in England and of CYTÛN are deemed to be included in the above definition, as are all other churches and ecclesial communities that are in membership of any local Churches Together Group (by whatever title) on the above basis.